On the stability of event-based control with neuronal dynamics

 Moreover, we have that $2P(A-K) +2\lambda P= -I + 2S +2\lambda P$ by definition of $S$ and \eqref{eq:thm:stability_multi_2}.
 This implies using $\frac{1}{2\lambda}I - P \succeq 0 $,

 Inserting both inequalities into \eqref{eq:thm_stability_multi_1} concludes the proof. \end{proof}

-The matrix $S$ can be interpreted as representing rotations in the dynamics given by $A-K$ with respect to the metric induced by $P$.
+The matrix $S$ is skew-symmetric, i.e., $S^\intercal = -S$, and can be interpreted as representing rotations in the dynamics given by $A-K$ with respect to the metric induced by $P$.
 Indeed, we can write $P(A-K) = -\frac{1}{2}I + S$.
 The ultimate bound grows as rotations increase.

 The linear case shows that $x_c$ evolves like an analogue system with uniformly bounded disturbances, see \eqref{eq:thm_stab_mult_1}.
 By considering the nonlinear case next, we will identify how exactly the dynamics are disturbed in general.
 To do so, we consider the analogue closed-loop system given by